Today's Articles

 Rivers Frederick

 In 1874, Rivers Frederick, a Black physician, was born on this date.
-From New Roads, Pointe Coupee’ Parish, LA, he was born into their creole community.
+He was born into their Creole community from New Roads, Pointe Coupee’ Parish, LA.

 Frederick graduated from the University of New Orleans and earned his M.D. from the University of Illinois in 1897.
 He spent the next two years as a surgical clinician in Chicago, returning to New Orleans to begin a private practice.
 Responding to the lack of real opportunities for Black doctors in the United States, Frederick moved to Honduras in 1901.